-Each city in Japan offers a wildness that entices a whole array of visitors from the traditional tourist, to the computer geeks, form the fashionistas, to the far out travellers.
+Each city in Japan offers a wildness that entices a whole array of visitors from the traditional tourist, to the computer geeks, from the fashionistas, to the far-out travellers.
 On offer could be an endless choice of restaurants, temples, dancing all night, neon lights, singing in a karaoke box or shopping all day long.

 Step out of the city and you are still spoilt for choice.
 Mountains, lavender fields, rice fields and hiking trails galore let you explore the country and see more than you would ever expect.
 Small country villages let you share quaint history, while bustling towns strive to show you their modernity.

 Wherever you go, expect a warm welcome – everyone is so proud and happy to share with you the speciality of their region of the stories of their hometown.
 Language is never a barrier when there are smiles and sake!

 Japan is unrivalled for its diversity of food, scenery and outdoor activities and any season is a great time to visit.
 In the springtime, there are hanami parties everywhere.
 (Hana means flower, mi means to see or watch).
 Trees are abundant with cherry blossoms and the new season is welcomed with delight.

 In the summer, the cities are HOT, but there are plenty of beaches to escape to.
 If you’re not a fan of sun baking, you can always hide in one of the many forests or climb a mountain to find the ultimate crisp, fresh air.

 In the Autumn, the leaves change and in the right location, you will be blessed with a blend of yellows, reds, browns and oranges, leaving you with that fuzzy feeling that the summer might have passed, but the season ahead is still divine.